 Where have I heard about Taurine before?

 Taurine is an ingredient in some sports drinks.
-This is because it has proven the effect on muscle function and physical performance – which is why taurine has come under increased scientific review.
-The dosage for taurine in these drinks is upwards of 2000 – 3000mg.
-If people chose to drink these energy drinks three or four times a day, it is easy to see why there may be an increased likelihood of side effects.
-Much of the research seems to see these side effects as a result of the increased dosage of glucose and caffeine – as opposed to the taurine – which does make sense when the concern is for the significant damage that could be done to the body’s systems – most significantly the cardiovascular system – which taurine is shown to benefit not hinder.
+This is because it has proven the effect on muscle function and physical performance – which is why has come under increased scientific review.
+The dosage for these drinks is upwards of 2000 – 3000 mg.
+If people chose to drink these energy drinks three or four times a day, there may be an increased likelihood of side effects.
+Much of the research seems to see these side effects as a result of the increased dosage of glucose and caffeine – as opposed to the – which does make sense when the concern is for the significant damage that could be done to the body’s systems – most significantly the cardiovascular system – which is shown to benefit not hinder.

 The energy drink Red Bull went through some tricky times when some people died due to the intake of energy drinks.
-However, scientists have been particularly clear that the deaths in Sweden had nothing to do with taurine – despite that taurine was banned in Norway and France and made into a pharmaceutical in Japan.
-Ironically, since these early years of panic over energy drinks, scientists are strong in the belief that taurine can actually reverse the impact of alcohol on the liver.
-Therefore, many scientists had proffered the suggestion that putting taurine in alcohol as a matter of course is recommended.
-This means the Vodka and Red Bull at the next Christmas party might actually be the best medical advice for avoiding damage to your system --- and avoid the hangover!
+However, scientists have been particularly clear that the deaths in Sweden had nothing to do with – despite that was banned in Norway and France and made pharmaceutical in Japan.
+Ironically, since these early years of panic over energy drinks, scientists are strong in the belief that can actually reverse the impact of alcohol on the liver.
+Therefore, many scientists had proffered the suggestion that putting in alcohol as a matter, of course, is recommended.

-Think about it – energy drinks often have the equivalent of 4 or 5 strong coffees per serving.
-If you are drinking in excess of 3 or 4 cans of energy drink a day – you will suffer heart palpations and at worse, as in the case of those in Sweden, heart failure.
+However, think about it – energy drinks often have the equivalent of 4 or 5 strong coffees per serving.
+If you are drinking in excess of 3 or 4 cans of energy drink a day – you will suffer heart palpitations and at worse, as in the case of those in Sweden, heart failure.
 Glucose is a sugar that also has stimulatory effects.
 With the toxic levels of caffeine and the high levels of glucose – you are going to mix high blood sugar with increased heart rate and what would be the likely outcome?
 Seizure, jitters, heart palpitation, heart failure.
-Taurine will be doing its best to help your body fight these two agents – which will be received by the body as invading toxins at these levels.
+It’s best to help your body fight be toxins at liver through supplements.

 Taurine is basically the most essential element in our body.
 This means that it helps in the maintenance of most systems in the body.
 This includes cardiovascular disease, cholesterol control, protection of the eyes and tinnitus.